Id-Dark-Dragon/Disappearing_Text_Tkinter_App/README.md

 ## Advantage

-- **Creativity Enhancment:** By trying hard to keep thinking and generating text, you push your limits beyond.
+- **Creativity Enhancement:** By trying hard to keep thinking and generating text, you push your limits beyond.
 - **Increase Productivity:** It won't let you rest when you are typing.